A Longitudinal Study on the Attitudes of Gay Men in Beijing Towards Gay Social Media Platforms: Lonely Souls in the Digital Concrete Jungle: Introduction

 \begin{itemize} \item \textbf{Early stage (2014--2017):} Characterized by high optimism and community building.
 Users generally regarded emerging applications as emancipatory tools, placing great hope in their capacity to break down information barriers, foster communities, and affirm identities. \item \textbf{Middle stage (2017--2020):} Marked by widespread disillusionment and critical reflection.
 As platforms became increasingly commercialized, community-level problems (e.g., discrimination, deception) grew more prominent, and state regulation tightened, users’ initial ideals were eroded, leading to prevailing attitudes of criticism and disappointment. \item \textbf{Recent stage (2020--2023):} Defined by pragmatic and strategic use.
 Users abandoned the expectation of finding a singular \textit{``digital home''} and instead adopted a practical, fragmented \textit{``multi-platform toolbox''} approach to meet diverse needs across different contexts. \end{itemize}

+We adopt portfolio strategy as our primary explanatory lens: Chinese gay men continuously reconfigure combinations of apps in response to persistent sociocultural pressures, with platform affordances serving as contextual triggers rather than sole drivers of change~\cite{haimson2018social}.
 This research examines how Chinese gay men’s attitudes toward such platforms have evolved over the past decade.
 Specifically, it addresses the following questions: \begin{enumerate} \item How have their perceptions of usability, privacy, community, and intimacy changed over time? \item What cultural, social, and technological factors have driven these changes? \item What insights can be drawn to inform the construction of more inclusive digital infrastructures? \end{enumerate}

+By grounding a temporal account of queer digital adaptation in established theories of performative identity, privacy, and affordances, this study contributes a theoretically integrated understanding of how marginalized users negotiate sociotechnical constraints across time.
 The study provides detailed empirical evidence for understanding how marginalized groups adapt to technology under conditions of high sociopolitical pressure.
 It contributes a unique longitudinal perspective to the field of Human--Computer Interaction (HCI) and offers valuable implications for designing more resilient and secure digital spaces.